 ''' class MyRouter: def add_route(self, uri_template, resource, kwargs): """Adds a route between URI path template and resource.
-Aras: uri_template (str): A URI template to use for the route resource (object): The resource instance to associate with the URI template.
+Args: uri_template (str): A URI template to use for the route resource (object): The resource instance to associate with the URI template.
 Keyword Args: suffix (str): Optional responder name suffix for this route.
 If a suffix is provided, Falcon will map GET requests to ''on_get{suffix}()'', POST requests to ''on_post{suffix}()'', etc. In this way, multiple closely-related routes can be mapped to the same resource.
 For example, a single resource class can use suffixed responders to distinguish requests for a single item vs. a collection of those same items.
-Another class might use a suffixed responder to handle '''

-'''

-a shortlink route in addition to the regular route for

-the resource.

-kwargs (dict): Accepts any additional keyword arguments

-that were originally passed to the falcon.App.add_route()

-method.
-These arguments MUST be accepted via the

-double-star variadic pattern (kwargs), and ignore any

-unrecognized or unsupported arguments.

-0.00

-def find(self, uri, req=None):

-"""Search for a route that matches the given partial URI.

-Args:

-uri(str): The requested path to route.

-Keyword Args:

-reg(Reguest): The Reguest object that will be passed to

-the routed responder.
-The router may use 'reg' to

-further differentiate the requested route.
-For

-example, a header may be used to determine the

-desired API version and route the request

-accordingly.

-Note:

-The 'req' keyword argument was added in version

-1.2.
-To ensure backwards-compatibility, routers

-that do not implement this argument are still

-supported.

-Returns:

-tuple: A 4-member tuple composed of (resource, method_map,

-params, uri_template), or ''None'' if no route matches

-the requested path.

-.....

-'''
+Another class might use a suffixed responder to handle a shortlink route in addition to the regular route for the resource. kwargs (dict): Accepts any additional keyword arguments that were originally passed to the falcon.App.add_route() method.
+These arguments MUST be accepted via the double-star variadic pattern (kwargs), and ignore any unrecognized or unsupported arguments. def find(self, uri, req=None): """Search for a route that matches the given partial URI.
+Args: uri(str): The requested path to route.
+Keyword Args: req(Request): The Request object that will be passed to the routed responder.
+The router may use 'req' to further differentiate the requested route.
+For example, a header may be used to determine the desired API version and route the request accordingly. '''